adetokunbo/challengehub.app/_paragraphs/en/privacy/01-privacy-policy.md

 we may send out emails for promotion purposes to announce our services, functions, researches, news, promotions, contests, and events.
-Our customers may opt-out of receiving these emails.
+Our users may opt-out of receiving these emails.
-We may use a third-party service provider to send out emails or to communicate smoothly with our customers.
+We may use a third-party service provider to send out emails or to communicate smoothly with our users.
 For a smoother communication,
 we may share information,
 such as your email address,